 When the Other Parent has Taken Your Child

 If you are sure that the other parent has kidnapped your child, you need to immediately call the Sheriff’s Department or go to your local police department and file a custodial interference report.
 They will help you enter the descriptive details of your child into the National Crime Information Center.
 If they do not do so, you can go to any local children’s clearinghouse where they are bound by law to make the entry.
 Even though having the entry will help you find the child, the police will not be able to pick up your child without a court order.
 Thus, it is best to get a court order before you insist on a computer entry.
-And, you can ask for criminal charges against the abductor if they are violating the existing custody order.
+You can also ask for criminal charges against the abductor if they are violating the existing custody order.
 In case you are worried that the abductor can remove your child from the United States, you should immediately contact the U.S. Department of State and ask for their passport to be held.

 - You can check with the friends and relatives of the abductor for any information about your child.